healeycodes/boids/README.md

 ### Build 🕊

 ```
-./build.sh
+GOOS=js GOARCH=wasm go build -o dist/boids.wasm github.com/healeycodes/boids
 ```

-This compiles the program into WebAssembly and creates a copy with gzip compression.
+This compiles the program into WebAssembly in the `dist` folder.

-The WebAssembly program can be viewed on `index.html` (or `index_gzip.html`).
+The WebAssembly program can be viewed on `index.html`.

-Why gzip?
-If you're serving files without gzip compression, you can shrink the file from 8MB to 2MB and include a 44KB library to inflate the file in a browser.

 <br>